 If you watched everything Netflix had to offer this winter, we’ve got good news.
-“The Innocence Files,” Netflix’s new documentary series, is dropping on the streaming platform next month.
+“The Innocence Files”, Netflix’s new documentary series, is now available.

 “The Innocence Files” gives viewers a behind-the-scenes look at eight people’s fight for justice.
-The nine-episode series will be available to stream on April 15.
+The nine-episode series dropped on April 15.

 More than 2,500 wrongfully convicted people have been exonerated in the U.S. over the past three decades.
 And there are many more who are still hoping to clear their names.